Conservation Actions Underway

 Its historical range is now almost completely denuded of primary forest through a combination of herbicide spraying during the Vietnam war, logging and clearance for agriculture.
 The last forested areas known to support the species are subject to continuing degradation by wood-cutters.
 Small patches of very humid forest, embedded in a matrix of unsuitable forest, are only likely to maintain their high humidity values when large areas of forest remain intact.
 Forest fragmentation in the hills above the now deforested coastal plain has been more intense than forest loss, but is likely to have caused an overall drying of the forest, which might have rendered formerly suitable patches of forest unsuitable (S. Mahood in litt.
 2012).
 Whilst the species has been recorded in degraded habitats, it is uncertain whether it is able to persist in such conditions the long term (W. Duckworth in litt.
 2012).
 Hunting pressure from collectors of various forest-products poses a major threat, and the species may be affected by indiscriminate snaring (N. Brickle in litt.
 2004).
 Although galliformes can withstand extremely high levels of trapping (Brickle et al. 2008), they can be locally eliminated.
 Because trapping is indiscriminate and targeted at more resilient species of ground-dwelling birds such as Red Junglefowl Gallus gallus, it continues when numbers of other species such as Edwards’s Pheasant are severely reduced and uneconomically viable as a single species harvest.
 Through this mechanism, populations can be trapped to local extinction (BirdLife International 2001).

 IUCN Red List Account Link

-Ariel Jacken (category image)
+Ariel Jacken (featured image)